ericlaurits/flexible-jekyll/_posts/2022-03-30-Vital->-Inclusive.md

 ---
 layout: post
 title: Vital > Inclusive
-date: 2022-03-30 9:19:20 +300
+date: 2022-03-30
-description: While I'm all for inclusiveness, I'm just not for it in an elementary (or any, really) classroom.
-img: BlackWhiteSimpleQuoteInstagramPost.png
+image: '/assets/img/Picture1.jpg'
-tags: [teaching, classroom]
+tags: [teaching, elementary]
 ---
 As we build our classroom communities, one word keeps ringing in our ears.
 Inclusive.
 The Inclusive Classroom.
 It's probably a book or a paper or an article on some blog that has a billion and a half views.
 While I'm all for inclusiveness, I'm just not for it in an elementary (or any, really) classroom.

+## Sub Heading

 The implication of inclusiveness is that *all are welcome* and while that's a lovely sentiment, it's simply not the type of classroom that we should be building.
 The fact that someone is welcome at a place and accepted for who they are at that moment in time is great but maintains tenuous ties to their desire to actually be in the classroom and contributing in a way that is both meaningful to them and their community.